tkiruthika/stock-analysis/README.md

 ![2018](https://user-images.githubusercontent.com/95719819/148635264-a0e506b4-5113-42d9-98cb-57768938e360.PNG)

 ## Summary
+#### All Stock Analysis Refactoring
+The Refactored code runs faster than the original VBA script.
+In this analysis the potential advantage of refactoring is the reduced running time.

+#### General Refactoring
 > Refactoring a code leads to better quality by easily readable and runs faster.
->&nbsp.The potential disadvantage is it is highly risky when the application is big so you might have to retest lots of functionality for the bugs which is time consuming.
+> The potential disadvantage is it is highly risky when the application is so big, where you might have to retest lots of functionalities for the bugs which is time consuming.